-Internet Port You may set the port speed of the Internet port Speed: to 10Mbps, 100Mbps, or auto.
-Some older cable or DSL modems may require you to set the port speed to 10Mbps.
+WAN Port Speed: You may set the port speed of the Internet port to 10Mbps, the router from the Internet.

+100Mbps, 1000Mbps, or 10/100/1000Mbps Auto.
+Some older cable or DSL modems may require you to set the port

-Multicast Check the box to allow multicast traffic to pass streams: through the router from the Internet.
+Multicast streams: Check the box to allow multicast traffic to pass through